 A local graduated potential begins in the photoreceptor, where it excites the cell enough for the impulse to pass through a track of neurons into the central nervous system.

 The smell allows the body to recognize chemical molecules in the air by inhalation.
-The olfactory organs located on both sides of the nasal septum consist of olfactory epithelium and lamina propria.
+The olfactory organs located on both sides of the nasal septum consist of the olfactory epithelium and lamina propria.

-	The olfactory epithelium, which contains olfactory receptor cells, covers the inferior surface of the cribriform plate, the upper portion of the perpendicular plate, the superior nasal concha.
+The olfactory epithelium, which contains olfactory receptor cells, covers the inferior surface of the cribriform plate, the upper portion of the perpendicular plate, and the superior nasal concha.

 The binding of Odorant to receptors coupled to protein G activates adenylate cyclase, which converts adenosine triphosphate into cyclic adenosine monophosphate.

 Cyclic adenosine monophosphate, in turn, promotes the opening of sodium channels resulting in a localized potential.

 The absolute threshold for smell is the minimum amount of sensation necessary to obtain a response from the receptors in the nose.